tech-sketch/SeqAL/docs/TUTORIAL_9_Ouput_Labeled_Data.md

 output_labeled_data(corpus.train.sentences, file_path="labeled_data.txt", file_format="conll", tag_type='ner')
 ```

-We should know that all newly labeled data are added to the training dataset, so we just need to output training dataset.
+We should know that all newly labeled data are added to the training dataset, so we just need to output the training dataset.

-The `file_path` is the path to save file, `file_format` is the output format, the `tag_type` is the tag type we want to output.
+The `file_path` is the path to save the file, `file_format` is the output format, and the `tag_type` is the tag type we want to output.

-If we want to output the JSON file, we change use below code.
+If we want to output the JSON file, we change the use below code.

 ```python
 output_labeled_data(corpus.train.sentences, file_path="labeled_data.json", file_format="json", tag_type='ner')